acrcloud/acrcloud_scan_files_for_windows/README.md

-# This is a tool witten in C# to recognize files.
+# This is a tool written in C# to recognize files.
 ## Usage

 1.Fill in the host, Access key, Access secret.

 2.Choose File(Files) you want to recognize.